fluid-music/fluid-music/docs/getting-started.md

   .then(() => console.warn('Sent session to cybr'))
 ```

-Run the file `$ node session.js`.
+Leave the server running, and open a new terminal tab.
+Run the session script again (`$ node session.js`).
 This will load the session in the server, but does not begin playback.
-We can use the `fluid` command line utility to play back audio.
+We will use the `fluid` command line utility to play back audio.
 First, use `npm` to install `fluid-music` globally, which adds the `fluid` command to your `PATH`.

 ```bash
 $ npm install -g fluid-music